Georges Township, Pennsylvania

 Georges Township is a township in Fayette County, Pennsylvania, United States.
-The population was 6,341 at the 2020 census, a decline from the figure of 6,612 tabulated in 2010.
+The population was 6,346 at the 2020 census, a decline from the figure of 6,612 tabulated in 2010.
 It is served by the Albert Gallatin Area School District.

 Collier, Newcomer, Oliphant Furnace, Haydentown, Ruble Mill, York Run, Shoaf, Amend, and Highhouse are villages within the township.

 History

 The Shoaf Historic District was listed on the National Register of Historic Places in 1994.

 Geography

 Georges Township is in southwestern Fayette County.
 It surrounds the boroughs of Fairchance (near the center of the township) and Smithfield (in the southwest).
 Pennsylvania Route 43 (the Mon–Fayette Expressway), U.S. Route 119, and Pennsylvania Route 857 cross the township, running roughly parallel.
 All lead northeast to Uniontown, the county seat.
-US 119 leads southwest to Point Marion, Pennsylvania, and Morgantown, West Virginia, while the Mon–Fayette Expressway provides a quicker route to Morgantown via Interstate 68 in West Virginia.
+US 119 leads southwest to Point Marion and Morgantown, West Virginia, while the Mon–Fayette Expressway provides a quicker route to Morgantown via Interstate 68 in West Virginia.
 The eastern boundary of Georges Township runs close to the crest of Chestnut Ridge, reaching a peak elevation of 2760 ft.
 The lowest elevation in the township is 930 ft along Georges Creek where it exits the township south of Smithfield.